NetworkContractSolutions/CodingChallenge/CodingChallenge.FamilyTree/readme.md

 Comments are appreciated to explain thought process.
 Feel free to add/remove anything from this Solution that will help you in solving the problem.
 Comments are appreciated to explain thought process.

+## Explanation of Answer

+Approach to the problem:

+* Assumption: names cannot be null or empty strings
+* Validate that the names being compared are valid
+* First Attempt (Recursion)
+	* First attempt at this solution was using recursion since it was obvious and fast to get a working solution
+	* Compare the current person
+	  * If found, return their birth date
+	  * If not found, iterate over descendants and compare their names
+	* There is a limited recursive limit, so this solution is not ideal
+* Second Attempt (Queue)
+	* Second attempt at this solution is an improvement by using a queue
+	* Hash table keeps track of nodes visited
+	  * NOTE: The value of the hash table isn't used, it just checks if the key exists
+	* Queue is used to keep track of neighbors that have not been visited